-Major capital additions in 2019 included the completion of the Invention to Innovation Center and construction of the Madison Hall Building addition.
+Major capital additions in 2020 included the Spragins Hall exterior renovation and Business Administration Building interior renovation.
+Major capital additions in 2019 included the completion of the Invention to Innovation Center.
 Major capital additions for the year ended September 30, 2018 included completion of the Charger Village addition, a new sorority house, and construction of the Invention to Innovation Center.
-Major capital additions for 2017 included the purchase of Executive Plaza and construction of the Charger Village addition, the Invention to Innovation Center, and a new sorority house.